ankrutik/notes/aws/solutions_arch_cert/notes.md

 Aurora Provisioned DB cluster is **not suitable for intermittent, sporadic, and unpredictable transactional workloads**.
 This model works well when the database workload is predictable because you can adjust capacity manually based on the expected workload.

 Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute

-**Global Aurora**:

-- 1 primary region for read and write
-- upto 5 secondary regions for read
-  - upto 16 read replicas in each region
-- replication lag is < 1 second
-- disaster recovery via promoting secondary as primary is < 1 minute

 **Aurora Machine Learning** allows machine learning predictions via SQL using Amazon SageMaker and Comprehend.